Extradition (Provisional) Arrest Bill: Second Reading

 The privilege status may be easily waived or lost thus exposing weakness in a party’s case.
 It is therefore important to know how to retain it.

-There are lots of practical tips that in-house lawyers can use to avoid losing privilege, click here for our full update on legal privilage. (detailed guidance is also available, please contact us if interested).
+There are lots of practical tips that in-house lawyers can use to avoid losing privilege.
 In-house lawyers should for instance be aware of the best practice related to:

 Given the increasing number of multi-jurisdictional litigation (including anti-trust proceedings) and investigations in the UK and US, companies having business connections in the US should be aware of the differences between the US and UK privilege concepts and instruct UK/US local lawyers from the outset to advise on related disclosure issues and communications with third parties and foreign in-house/external lawyers.